yordanos-habtamu/JavaSoap/README.md

-# My Java Project
+# Java Soap Api Demonstration

 ## Overview
-This project is a Java-based web service that supports both SOAP and RESTful services.
-It is built using Maven and includes unit tests to ensure functionality.
+This project is a Java-based web service that utilizes Soap.

 ## Project Structure
 ```